gauravpatil123/IMDb-Dataset-Visualization-PFCH/README.md

 Once the graphs were constructed I dumped them to the csv files and used Gephi to create network graph visualizations from the csv files.

+*To execute the program run the main.py script*

 **Datasets**</br>
 I used the datasets from the IMDb Api.
 The documentation and download links for the datasets are as follows: